[email protected]

 About ScammersHow to Protect Seniors from Scammers

-Identity theft scammers appear in some different ways.
+Identity theft scammers appear in different ways.
 Some of these individuals are bold enough to come up to your mother or father’s front door.
 Your loved one should not answer it if they do not know the person on the other side of it.
 Not everyone who comes to the door uninvited is a scammer, but your parent should not take a chance.
 Identity thieves are known to overtake seniors at their front doors and ransack their homes, gathering up personal information and stealing items of value.
 Not only could your parent be hurt or worse, the scammer will have obtained personal information about your loved one and will begin to empty bank accounts and use credit cards, while family members are unaware.

 The bottom line is that your parent’s personal information is not to be compromised with the wrong people.

-Help Protect Against Scammers
+Help Protect Seniors Against Scammers

 While professional help should be sought out for identity theft, a caregiver can help your senior loved one to distinguish a scammer from a reputable caller.
 Simply by listening to the call, they can help protect their personal information.

-Give us a call at 239-221-6326 for more information on how our caregivers can keep your loved one safe at home.
+Give us a call at (239) 510-7761 for more information on how our caregivers can keep your loved one safe at home.

 Related Articles